 Design and first look

-Anyway, while there’s some flex in the lid and in the main-body of the UX331UN, I don’t think potential buyers should worry about that.
-The build quality is good, just not as solid like as with a few of the alternatives.
-Metal is used for the entire case, with a glossy finishing for the lid-cover (Asus calls it gloss-like, but it’s not that shinny) and the classic smooth finishing for the interior, sides and underbelly that we’ve seen on previous Zenbooks.
+Anyway, while there’s some flex in the lid and in the main body of the UX331UN, I don’t think potential buyers should worry about that.
+The build quality is good, just not as solid as with a few of the alternatives.
+Metal is used for the entire case, with a glossy finishing for the lid-cover (Asus calls it gloss-like, but it’s not that shinny) and the classic smooth finishing for the interior, sides, and underbelly that we’ve seen on previous Zenbooks.
 The inner chassis is still made out of plastic, which partially takes the blame for the flex, alongside Asus’s choice of using a thin sheet of metal on the hood.
-These two on the other hand help lower the weight, so it’s a loose some, win some (little, though) situation here.
+These two on the other hand help lower the weight, so it’s a lose some, win some (little, though) situation here.

 You should note that our unit is a pre-production sample, but I’ve noticed this similar issue on the vast majority of Zenbooks I’ve got my hands on in the last years, so I expect it will be there on the retail UX331s as well.
-For some reasons, Asus have a hard time joingin these two parts properly together.
+For some reason, Asus has a hard time joining these two parts properly together.
 You might say I’m nitpicking, and perhaps I am, but when these edges bite into your fingers you’ll understand why this small aspect is actually quite annoying in daily use.

 Back to the form-factor, this Zenbook is still one of the most compact 13-inchers available out there, and the extra mm in length and width over the XPS 13 actually leave room for slightly bigger palm-rest and enough space on the top bezel to actually put the webcam on top of the screen, where it should be.

 Anyway, I had a great time using this compact notebook.
 I didn’t actually notice the weight loss over my XPS 13, but if you’re coming from an older laptop you’ll enjoy only having to carry around a 2.5 lbs computer (and the extra .25 charger).
-The screen on the other hand is very easy to lift with a single hand and has a nice mechanical sound when shut off.
+The screen, on the other hand, is very easy to lift with a single hand and has a nice mechanical sound when shutting off.
 There’s a crease on the front for your fingers to grab it from and the edges are blunt and friendly, both around the screen and around the interior.
 The hinge allows to easily adjust the display, but also keep it in place firmly.
-It only goes back to about 145 degrees though, and that can be limiting when using the laptop on the lap or on the thighs, like I do.
-It’s good enough for desk use though, where the rubbery feet on the bottom also help keeping the computer well anchored in place, despite it’s reduced weight.
+It only goes back to about 145 degrees though, and that can be limiting when using the laptop on the lap or on the thighs as I do.
+It’s good enough for desk use though, where the rubber feet on the bottom also help to keep the computer well anchored in place, despite its reduced weight.

 Speaking of the bottom, it’s pretty simple, with some air intake cuts on the laterals and speaker cuts on the front.
 Given the hardware inside and the overall height of just 13.9 mm, those intake cuts are not ideal imo and can spell trouble, but we’ll get to that in a further section.
 Hot air is blown out through the grills behind the hinge, and at least there’s enough space here to allow proper airflow.

 The ports selection is alright, but not great for this day and age.
 You’ll find two USB A slots and full-size HDMI connector on the sides (1.4 according to the official website, so that means it won’t power a 60 Hz 4K screen).
-There’s also an USB-C port, but without Thunderbolt 3 support, and the cherry on top is the lack of a full-size SD card-reader, replaced by only a microSD card-reader.
+There’s also a USB-C port, but without Thunderbolt 3 support, and the cherry on top is the lack of a full-size SD card-reader, replaced by only a microSD card reader.

 Keyboard and trackpad